explcre/Adaptable-and-intrepretable-multi-task-learning-based-gene-level-methylation-estimation/README.md

 -	Implemented a Variational Auto-Encoder to support gene-level embedding shared among datasets to obtain multi-task learning.
 -	Optimized a pretrain-finetune training scheme to increase accuracy by over 10%.

+## Datasets
+The method is tested on six datasets,including rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, and inflammatory bowel disease, psoriasis, and type 1 diabetes, and is shown to have good performance in identifying common functions of DNA methylation in phenotypes.

 ## How to run the program
 Use following command to run the program
 ```